 Then reassure your student that warm-ups only take 2-5 minutes a day.
 Nobody envisions them grinding something so simplistic until sunrise.
 Building skill takes time.

 You get the idea.

 I typically allow my students to join in and practice pretty liberally.
 If they’re raring to go, it’s best to strike while the iron is hot.
 I’ll hop out and spectate to verbally correct errors early.

-However, I advise skipping this step if a student has wandering eyes or darts off fidgeting with a dozen unrelated mechanics.
-Catering toward interests is fine, but only if your student gets engrossed.
+However, I advise skipping this step if a student has wandering eyes – or darts off fidgeting with a dozen unrelated mechanics.
+Catering toward interests is fine, but only when students feel engrossed.